Significant Accounting Policies

 Risks and Uncertainties Including Business and Credit Concentrations

 The Company’s principal operations are the research, design, and implementation of the Aurora Driver.
 The Company is currently researching and developing its proprietary technology with the goal of commercializing the Aurora Driver.
-The Company expects that it will need to raise additional capital to support its development and commercialization activities.
+The Company expects that it will need to raise additional capital to support its continued development and commercialization of the Aurora Driver.
 Risks and uncertainties to the Company’s operations include failing to secure additional funding and the threat of other companies developing and bringing to market similar technology at an earlier time than the Company.

-Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash and cash equivalents and short-term investments.
-The Company maintains its cash and cash equivalents at U.S. commercial banks.
-Cash and cash equivalents deposited with domestic commercial banks generally exceed the Federal Deposit Insurance Corporation insurable limit.
-To date, the Company has not experienced any losses on its deposits of cash and cash equivalents.
+Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash, cash equivalents and short-term investments.
+Cash and cash equivalents are generally deposited with domestic commercial banks and generally exceed the Federal Deposit Insurance Corporation insurable limit.
+Short-term investments are held in U.S. Treasury securities and are classified as available-for-sale debt securities.
+To date, the Company has not experienced any credit losses on its cash, cash equivalents and short-term investments.

 In December 2020, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) 2019-12, Simplifying the Accounting for Income Taxes, which simplifies accounting for income taxes by revising or clarifying existing guidance in ASC 740, Income Taxes, as well as removing certain exceptions within ASC 740.
-The new standard is effective for annual periods beginning after December 15, 2021 and earlier adoption is permitted.
 The Company adopted the standard effective January 1, 2022 and there was not a material impact on the interim financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments—Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, that replaces the incurred loss impairment methodology in current GAAP.
 The new impairment model requires immediate recognition of estimated credit losses expected to occur for most financial assets and certain other instruments.
 Entities will apply the standard’s provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first effective reporting period.
 The Company adopted the standard effective January 1, 2022 and there was not a material impact on the interim financial statements.